Chairman Doug Brigham '87

 Former President and CEO, Boise Inc.

 Alexander Toeldte served as president and chief executive officer of Boise Inc. from 2008 to 2013.
 Toeldte joined Boise Cascade Holdings LLC in 2005 as president of the company's packaging and newsprint segment and soon became its executive vice president, paper and packaging and newsprint segments.
 Prior to moving to Boise, Toeldte was chair of Algonac Limited, a private management and consulting firm based in Auckland, New Zealand.
 He also has held executive positions with Fonterra Enterprises (New Zealand), Fletcher Challenge Limited Group (New Zealand) and McKinsey Company (Canada, Belgium and Sweden).
 He currently is chairman of the board of directors for the American Forest & Paper Association (AF&PA).
 Toeldte studied economics at the Albert-Ludwigs-Universität in Germany and later received an MBA from McGill University in Montreal, Canada.
 He is serving his first term on the C of I Board of Trustees.

 Dr. Shauna Tseu Williams

 Dr. Shauna Tseu Williams is a colorectal surgeon who has operated a private practice in Boise since 1991.
 She received bachelor's and master's degrees from Brigham Young University, attended University of Hawaii John A. Burns Medical School and completed an internship and residency studies at Oregon Health Sciences University.
 She is a former president of Saint Alphonsus Medical Staff and she serves on several boards and committees at Saint Alphonsus.
 Williams, an avid fly fisher and outdoorswoman, is a partial owner of Idaho Angler fly fishing shop.
-She is serving her first term on the C of I Board of Trustees.
+She is serving her second term on the C of I Board of Trustees.